3/5/2025

 Dr. Shankar Musunuri

-Thank you, Humar.
-So RK, from the price point perspective, as we stated, US itself has more than a million patients with the late CAMD, which is geographic atrophy and most of these patients get potentially funded by CMS.
+Thank you, Huma.
+So, Arke, from the price point perspective, as we stated, U.S. itself has more than a million patients with the late D-AMD, which is geographic atrophy, and most of these patients get potentially funded by CMS.
 So we need to start working with them.
 Obviously, as an organization, we are very mindful.
-We're watching other gene therapies, how they are getting priced.
-And unfortunately in the marketplace, there are gene therapy products either today, either they're targeting very complex diseases or they're going after ultra-rare diseases or they're going after diseases that already have a solution in the marketplace, which is not an unmet medical need.
+We are watching other gene therapies, how they are getting priced.
+And unfortunately, in the marketplace, there are gene therapy products either today, either they're targeting very complex diseases, or they're going after ultra-rare diseases, or they're going after diseases that already have a solution in the marketplace. which is not an unmet medical need.
 It's using scientific platform AAV vector to deliver something to replace like one and done instead of taking multiple injections of biologicals or certain treatments.
-So definitely we need to consider all the price points and when you have a huge population like this, number one, the pricing should be reasonable and it's a one and done treatment.
-So even the patients are mostly in 60s or 70s, they'll still have many, many years of quality of life years remaining for them.
-So we'll do the appropriate pharmacoeconomic analysis and we will price it fairly so that our goal is to make sure the payers can reimburse it and the patients who really need the product, they get it.
+So definitely, we need to consider all the price points.
+And when you have a huge population like this, number one, the pricing should be reasonable.
+And it's a one and done treatment.
+So even the patients are mostly in 60s or 70s, they'll still have you know, many, many years of quality of life years, you know, remaining for them.
+So we'll do the appropriate pharmacoeconomic analysis and we will price it, you know, fairly so that, you know, our goal is to make sure the payers can, you know, reimburse it and the patients who really need the product, they get it.
 Our goal is to provide market access.
-We're going to work on every effort in our perspective to make sure our patients get our product who need them.
+We're going to work on every effort in our perspective to make sure our patients get our product. who need them.

 speaker

-Thank you, thank you for that.
-So last question from me on Ocu400, with the Phase III program, with the Phase III study in progress, what additional data should we expect from the Phase I-II study between now and filing of your BLA next year?
+Thank you.
+Thank you for that.
+So last question from me on OCCIE 400.
+With the Phase 3 program, with the Phase 3 study in progress, what additional data should we expect from the Phase 1-2 study, you know, between now and, you know, filing of your BLA next year?

 speaker